Information theory for dimensionality reduction in dynamical systems: Acknowledgments

-M.K.-J. would like to thank Zohar Ringel for discussions.
+The authors would like to thank Z. Ringel, M. Han and D.E.
+G{\"o}kmen for helpful discussions.
 M.S.S. acknowledges support from a MRSEC-funded Graduate Research Fellowship (DMR-2011854).
 M.K.-J. gratefully acknowledges financial support from the European Union’s Horizon 2020 programme under Marie Sklodowska-Curie Grant Agreement No. 896004 (COMPLEX ML).
 D.S.S. acknowledges support from a MRSEC-funded Kadanoff–Rice fellowship and the University of Chicago Materials Research Science and Engineering Center (DMR-2011854).
 V.V. acknowledges support from the Simons Foundation, the Complex Dynamics and Systems Program of the Army Research Office under grant W911NF19-1-0268, the National Science Foundation under grant DMR-2118415 and the University of Chicago Materials Research Science and Engineering Center, which is funded by the National Science Foundation under award no. DMR-2011854.
+All authors acknowledge support from the UChicago Research Computing Center which provided the computing resources for this work.